kubernetes-sigs/kube-scheduler-simulator/docs/api-samples/v1/READMe.md

 ## API samples

-These docs are examples of requests and responses of APIs.
+The sample requests/responses of APIs.